programmer-ke/constitution_kenya/README.md

 # Kenya 2010 Constitution

-This repo has a [machine-readable version][0] of the Kenya Constitution 2010 articles in the JSON format.
+This repo has a [machine-readable version][0] of the Kenya 2010 Constitution's articles in the JSON format.

 [0]: json/ConstitutionKenya2010.json

-The text was extracted from the pdf version of the 2010 constitution found at the [Kenya Law website][1].
+The text was extracted from the pdf version of the 2010 constitution found at the [Kenya Law website][1], last revised in 2022.

 [1]: https://kenyalaw.org/kl/fileadmin/pdfdownloads/TheConstitutionOfKenya.pdf